Rigorous Dynamics of Expectation-Propagation-Based Signal Recovery from Unitarily Invariant Measurements: System Model

+From the strong law of large numbers~\cite{Etemadi81}, Assumption~\ref{assumption_x} implies that $N^{-1}\|\boldsymbol{x}\|^{2}$ converges almost surely to $1$ as $N\to\infty$.
 The i.i.d.\ assumption for $\boldsymbol{x}$ is implicitly used in the derivation of an EP-based algorithm.
-We require no additional assumptions for the prior distribution of each element to prove the main theorem, whereas it is practically important to postulate some prior distribution indicating the sparsity of $\boldsymbol{x}$.
+We require no additional assumptions for the prior distribution of each element to prove the main theorem, whereas it is practically important to postulate some prior distribution indicating the sparsity of~$\boldsymbol{x}$.